Festive Burnout - what to do when Christmas creates stress, anxiety and overwhelm?

 Shake, Stretch, Soothe

-This is a more drastic, but immediately effective way of restoring calm to your system.
+This is a more drastic, but immediately effective way of restoring calm to your nervous system.
 Particularly if there’s been conflict or fierce discussions.
 Take yourself away to a space where you won't be disturbed for a couple of minutes.
 Begin by vigorously shaking out your body as much as feels good.
 Your aim is to discharge anything pent up in the body and allow it to safely release, about 60 seconds of this should be enough before you then begin to stretch.

 Stretch your arms, legs, fingers, toes, jaw, stretching side to side to release your ribs (we can store a lot of pent up anger here).
 Move and stretch in whatever way feels good, again just a minute on this will create a bit of energetic space for you and discharge those fight or flight hormones.